 CRNA Program Summary

 Are you concerned that the SUNY Buffalo Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 The Nurse Anesthetist Program prepares you for the challenges you will face as a CRNA.

 The small class size fosters a supportive, closely-knit community.
 It also allows the school to monitor the abilities and progress of students to individualize clinical training experiences.

-You will receive an education equipping you to assume clinical, educational, research, and leadership positions within the advanced nursing specialty.
-The Patient Simulation Center has an operating room with advanced monitoring and gas-delivery systems and provides training to manage rare and critical events.
+You will receive an education equipping you to assume clinical, educational, research, and critical events.